 Other things we are currently working on include:

 - Personal Independence Payment and HIV- Engaging with the development of the new benefit assessment for Personal Independence Payment (PIP), which will replace DLA, and ensuring that the needs of people of HIV are considered in this process.
-In April 2013 we produced an updated Factsheet on PIP.
-Policy Lead - Philip Glanville
+In February 2014 we produced an updated Factsheet on PIP.
+Policy Lead - Sarah Radcliffe

 - Improving HIV care in immigration detention- Working with NHS England and Public Health England to ensure Immigration Removal Centres consistently provide high quality HIV testing, treatment and care to people in detention.
 Policy Lead - Sarah Radcliffe